 Oversight: Promising a "whole-of-government effort," President Biden has directed his Gender Policy Council and the White House legal team to figure out how the gov can protect women in Texas and their constitutional right to abortion.
 That includes departments like the DOJ, which sued Texas over its controversial law, calling it “clearly unconstitutional.”
 The White House has also called on Congress to step in and pass…

 Legislation: In September, the House passed the Women's Health Protection Act — which establishes the legal right to abortion in the US (read: codify Roe v.
 Wade).
 But in May, Senate Republicans blocked the bill.Leaving many wondering what Biden and his administration are going to do next.

 The filibuster: Ending it in the Senate may be liberal lawmakers’ last hope for codifying Roe v Wade.
 Since the Senate is tied, ending the filibuster would mean Democrats would only need 51 votes (instead of 60) to pass laws.
 Learn more about if this could actually happen here.

 2022 isn’t just an important year because of the potential SCOTUS ruling — there are also the midterm elections.
-And, surprise: Abortion is expected to be a key issue.
-As we said, depending on how the bench officially rules on the Mississippi abortion case, it could give lawmakers more power to regulate abortion.
+And, surprise: Abortion will be a key issue.
+Since the majority of Americans think the Supreme Court should uphold Roe v.
+Wade.But as we said, depending on how the bench officially rules on the Mississippi abortion case, it could give lawmakers more power to regulate abortion.

 And while there’s no presidential race in 2022, you’ll be able to vote for lawmakers who can make a difference.
 Whether they’ll be voting on abortion legislation or confirming a president’s Supreme Court justice nominee.
 (Think: Potentially influencing the court’s future rulings on similar cases.)